• Skip to primary navigation

 If you use store-bought Cajun seasoning, keep in mind that it can be quite salty.
 So don't add any salt to start.
 Taste test the finished dish, then add salt only if needed.

-How to Make It in 15 Minutes - Or Less
+How to Make a Spicy Alfredo Pasta in 15 Minutes - Or Less

 1. Make the Sauce